 People don't end up just buying directly on your website, the will come back multiple times before you are able to pull off a sale.

-Therefore your most important first step is to inspire your persona to come your destination or doing your experience and wow them in such a way they want to come back.
+Therefore your most important first step is to inspire your persona to come your destination or doing your experience and wow them in such a way they want to come back to be guide on how to make these experiences happen.

-But also be helpful, it's your job to remove any doubts a visitor might have about coming to your destination and to give a good idea what this person can do in your destination.
+While being helpful, it's your job to remove any doubts a visitor might have about coming to your destination and to give a good idea what this person can do in your destination and what to expect about the experiences.

 Besides that you need to proof that other people like your visitor and industry experts love your company and destination with reviews and recommendations.